 The goal is making a lasting difference in the lives of the five mothers whom There's Some Good News is now helping.
 Ms. Lindsay did not want temporary fixes, she said.
 Rather, she wanted the result of her organization's help to be felt six months down the road for these families.

-A partnership between There's Some Good News and East End Cares made this objective more straightforward, said Valerie Hoffmann, a volunteer working with the mothers to assess their needs and help coordinate resources and goods.
+A partnership between There's Some Good News, East End Cares, and Clamshell Foundation made this objective more straightforward, said Valerie Hoffmann, a volunteer working with the mothers to assess their needs and help coordinate resources and goods.

 "When needs arise, what I have found is all I have to say is 'We've got a mom whose son is in need of new shoes,' " said Ms. Hoffmann, and that was enough for Melissa Berman, a co-founder of East End Cares, to put out word to her established network of volunteers and get a response.